Oasis (band): 2007–2009: Dig Out Your Soul

 The band's resurgence in popularity since the success of Don't Believe the Truth was highlighted in February 2008 when, in a poll to find the fifty greatest British albums of the last fifty years conducted by Q magazine and HMV, two Oasis albums were voted first and second (Definitely Maybe and (What's The Story) Morning Glory? respectively).
 Two other albums by the band appeared in the list – Don't Believe The Truth came in at number fourteen, and the album that has previously been heavily criticised by some of the media, Be Here Now, made the list at no. 22.

 Oasis recorded for a couple of months in 2007 – between July and September – completing work on two new songs and demoing the rest.
 They then took a two-month break because of the birth of Noel's son.
 The band re-entered the studio on 5 November 2007 and finished recording around March 2008 with producer Dave Sardy.

-In May 2008, Zak Starkey left the band after recording Dig Out Your Soul, the band's seventh studio album.
+In May 2008, Zak Starkey left the band after recording Dig Out Your Soul, the band's seventh album.
 He was replaced by former Icicle Works and the La's drummer Chris Sharrock on their tour but Chris was not an official member of the band and Oasis remained as a four-piece.
 The first single from the record was "The Shock of the Lightning" written by Noel Gallagher, and was pre-released on 29 September 2008.
-Dig Out Your Soul, the band's seventh studio album, was released on 6 October and went to number one in the UK and number five on the Billboard 200.
-The band started touring for a projected 18-month-long tour expected to last till September 2009, with support from Kasabian, the Enemy and Twisted Wheel.
+Dig Out Your Soul, the band's seventh album, was released on 6 October and went to number one in the UK and number five on the Billboard 200.
+The band started touring for a projected 18-month-long tour expected to last until September 2009, with support from Kasabian, the Enemy and Twisted Wheel.
 On 7 September 2008, while performing at Virgin Festival in Toronto, a member of the audience ran on stage and physically assaulted Noel.
 Noel suffered three broken and dislodged ribs as a result from the attack, and the group had to cancel several shows while he recovered.
 In June 2008, the band re-signed with Sony BMG for a three-album deal.

 On 25 February 2009, Oasis received the NME Award for Best British Band of 2009, as well as Best Blog for Noel's 'Tales from the Middle of Nowhere'.
 On 4 June 2009, Oasis played the first of three concerts at Manchester's Heaton Park and after having to leave the stage twice due to a generator failure, came on the third time to declare the gig was now a free concert; it delighted the 70,000 ticket holders, 20,000 of whom claimed the refund.
 The band's two following gigs at the venue, on 6 and 7 June, proved a great success, with fans turning out in the thousands despite the changeable weather and first night's sound issues.